akuig/mcp_cm_v1/COMPLETE_DOCUMENTATION_GUIDE.md

 ## 📋 **Documentation Overview**

-This directory contains comprehensive documentation for building, deploying, and maintaining the Enhanced Catalog Manager on any new machine.
+This directory contains comprehensive documentation for building, deploying, and maintaining the Enhanced Catalog ls *.md Manager on any new machine.

 ## 📚 **Available Documentation**